Charlesetc/redis-struct/README.md

 To access the same RedisStruct from different scopes, specify the same prefix and suffix in RedisStruct.new()

 Also note that to include a prefix or suffix without a starting hash you must use nil or an empty hash: `RedisStruct.new( nil, 'myprefix', 'mysuffix', $redis )`

+The database is generally a ruby redis client.
+Redis is a dependancy of RedisStruct, so don't worry about `require 'redis'`.
+The database is required.

+I'm also working on adapters to connect to other database and caching systems.

 ## Installation